jraymartinez/portfolio/_pages/about.md

 layout: single
 permalink: /about/
 ---
 **John** is a Data Professional with more than a decade of software engineering experience in Investment Banking, Insurance, Retail and Distribution industries.
-His research interests include Healthcare Informatics, Traffic Safety, and Data Science for Social Good.
+He is driven by building a bridge between the Business and Data Science.
+He is experienced with Machine Learning for tasks related to NLP, recommender systems, and time series.
 He has an MS in Data Science, and is the recipient of the Outstanding Graduate Student award for the whole of College of Computing & Informatics, Drexel University in 2021.

 ## <font color='#0092ca'>EDUCATION</font>